Deptage/putrequest/README.md

-# putrequest
+# putrequest cryptography section
-Kody z koła
+Codes to solve ctfs and other stuff